Frequently Asked Questions

 Q: DO WE NEED TO FEED YOU AT THE RECEPTION?

 A: My contract states that we are required to have a meal at the same time as the couple eats.
-This is not because we want some of that good reception food, but that we are able to stay cheerful, mobile and high energy, and also eat during the downtime we have while you eat.
+This is not because we want some of that good reception food, but that we are able to stay cheerful, mobile and high energy, and also eat during the short downtime we have while you eat.
 I do accept vendor meals, so don't feel obligated to feed me a $100 plated dinner.
 We just want to make sure we are able to eat something in the 8-12 hours we are with you.
 If for any reason you can’t provide a meal for us during dinner, please let me know as soon as possible, so I can make appropriate arrangements for food.

 Q: CAN OUR FAMILY AND FRIENDS TAKE PICTURES WITH THEIR CAMERAS?